 DOH and the Centers for Medicare and Medicaid Services (CMS) jointly regulate agencies participating in the Medicare program.
 DOH regulations and standards require that home care providers meet the same standards relating to agency establishment, paraprofessional training, quality of care and consumer protection standards including service delivery and personnel requirements.

 Most Americans older than 65 are eligible for the federally funded Medicare program.
 If an individual is homebound, under a physician's care, and requires medically necessary skilled services, they may be eligible for services provided by a Medicare-certified home health agency like Selfhelp.
-Medicare may pay for skilled nursing; physical, occupational, and speech therapies; medical social work; Personal Care Aide (PCA) services; and medical equipment and supplies.
+Medicare pays for short-term, and rehabilitative care.
+Medicare may pay for skilled nursing; physical, occupational, and speech therapies; medical social work; home health aides (HHA) services; and medical equipment and supplies.
 The referring physician must authorize the patient's plan of care.

 Medicaid is a joint federal-state medical assistance program for low-income individuals.
 Medicaid provides coverage for home health services and must include part-time nursing, PCA services, and medical supplies and equipment.
 Medicaid also covers audiology, physical, occupational and speech therapies, and medical social services.